Joseph J.H. Ackerman

-William Greenleaf Eliot Professor of Chemistry
+William Greenleaf Eliot Emeritus Professor of Chemistry

-Professor of Chemistry in Medicine
+Professor of Radiology and Chemistry in Medicine

 Magnetic Resonance of Intact Biological Systems: Ackerman and collaborators within the Biomedical MR Laboratory (BMRL) are focused on the development and application of magnetic resonance spectroscopy (MRS) and imaging (MRI) for study of intact, functioning biological systems representing both Animalia and Plantae Kingdoms.
 Cell/tissue function and structure are accessible via MR methods, advantages of which include: ● non-ionizing radiation (MR techniques are inherently non-invasive and non-destructive); ● simultaneous, multi-component metabolic analysis; and ● sensitivity to subtle changes in motion/displacement, magnetic susceptibility, and structure at the molecular, micro-, and mesocopic levels.
 Two projects serve to illustrate this theme.